STR-Primavera-2024-2025/raspberry-str/README.md

 You can see the output of the command in the `tasks/edf.txt` file.

-In the output, you can see that the difference between the execution of the two tasks is always less than 10ms, which proves that the scheduler is working.
+In the output, you can see that the difference between the execution of the two tasks is always less than 11 ms, which proves that the scheduler is working.

 ## Intel RealSense